ZTiKnl/sara/README.md

 - [ ] Self awareness

 ### Credits:
-I would like to point out that I simply put this hardware and these programs and modules together, but without the people who created those, I would have had nothing at all
+I would like to point out that I simply put this hardware and these programs and modules together, but without the people who created those, I would have had nothing at all!
 Thank you to those involved making:
 - the *Raspberry Pi*
 - the *Rasbian OS* (*Debian*)